Standard Market Insurance vs Captive Insurance Programs

-Companies typically take the risk on Captive because the opportunity to capture the profits your fully-insured carrier typically takes in.
+Companies typically take the risk on Captive because of the opportunity to capture the profits your fully-insured carrier typically takes in.

 When you compare traditional and captive programs risk, the captive may appear to have more risk initially.
 However, Captives offer long-term solutions and control your risk over time.
 If you are unhappy with your current traditional health insurance program, consider whose interest your large insurance company is looking out for.

-How exactly does Captive insurance protect you from catastrophic losses?
+How exactly does captive insurance protect you from catastrophic losses?

 Captive programs include the protection of reinsurance/ stop-loss agreement that limits any catastrophic or aggregation of risk.
 The program’s reinsurance structure limits the participant’s maximum loss.
 In addition, this means the participant will never need to fund more than the premium and collateral.

-Why do Captives require collateral?
+Why do captives require collateral?

 Captives require collateral to ensure the funding of the captive assumed risk above the premium, net expenses.
-This ensures all potential losses are funded up front and participants are not required to contribute more money.
+This ensures all potential losses are funded upfront and participants are not required to contribute more money.